xyuan/ndsl-fms/docs/sphinx_doc/users_guide.rst

    The High-level architecture of NDSL (note this is the wrong figure here, need to be replaced by a correct image).

+    When the orchestrated option is turned on, the call method object is patched in place, replacing the orignal Callable with a wrapper that will trigger orchestration at call time.
+If the model configuration doesn't demand orchestration, this won't do anything.